WHEN THE OCEAN ERUPTS WITH SEABIRDS

 SPRING

-.
-This is when all three main seabird species are present and when zooplankton is often at its richest, giving the greatest potential for the largest feeding events, sometimes involving tens of thousands of seabirds.
+Spring generally has the biggest and most dramatic workups.
+This is when all three main seabird species are present and when zooplankton is often at its richest, providing the potential for the largest feeding events, sometimes involving tens of thousands of seabirds.

 SUMMER